Natural-gas condensate: Diluent in heavy oil production

+Denatured fuel alcohol

 Drip gas, so named because it can be drawn off the bottom of small chambers (called drips) sometimes installed in pipelines from gas wells, is another name for natural-gas condensate, a naturally occurring form of gasoline obtained as a byproduct of natural gas extraction.
 It is also known as "condensate", "natural gasoline", "casing head gas", "raw gas", "white gas" and "liquid gold".
 Drip gas is defined in the United States Code of Federal Regulations as consisting of butane, pentane, and hexane hydrocarbons.
 Within set ranges of distillation, drip gas may be extracted and used to denature fuel alcohol.
 Drip gas is also used as a cleaner and solvent as well as a lantern and stove fuel.